The MA Program in French – French Linguistics and Second Language Learning & Teaching

 I. Program Requirements

-- Students in the Teaching French as a Foreign Language (TFFL) Emphasis will complete their coursework by taking the Core Courses (12 units) and electives (18 units), substitutions may be approved (subject to DGS approval).
+- Students in the French Linguistics and Second Language Learning & Teaching (FLL&SLLT) Emphasis will complete their coursework by taking the Core Courses (12 units) and electives (18 units), substitutions may be approved (subject to DGS approval).

 - A minimum of 18 units must be taken in courses taught in French.